All Episodes

 They want people to be poorer.

-They want to they want to take wealth and opportunity for income away from people, and the antidote to this is uh exactly the kind of things Reagan said.
+And the antidote to this is exactly the kind of things Reagan said.

 It's mystifying to me that so many Republicans today remain unwilling or maybe even embarrassed.

-Well, it's not totally mystifying on why they're embarrassed to evoke Reaganism.
+Well, it's not totally mystifying why they're embarrassed to evoke Reaganism.

 It's simply to drive by just kills them.

-We have a uh JFK in uh I guess a 62 made a speech in the fall of the economic club of New York, making the case for his big tax cuts.
+We have a JFK in 62 made a speech in the fall of the Economic Club of New York, making the case for his big tax cuts.

-I swear if you listen to these, you convinced you're listening to Ronald Reagan.
+I swear if you listen to these, you're convinced you're listening to Ronald Reagan.

-Uh we've played those sound bites over the course of this program's many, many stellar years of broadcast service to mankind.
+We've played those soundbites over the course of this program's many, many stellar years of broadcast service to mankind.

 And when we do, liberal Democrats call here and are outraged.

-And they told me that I don't have the right to play JFK's words.
+And they tell me that I don't have the right to play JFK's words.

 Who are you?